elupi8/epicardium_ventricle_segmentation/README.md

 With this script we also combine the platemap file containing: name of drugs, drug code, concentration..., with the number of cells and the well, name of the file: Merged_epicardial_cells_of_"name of the experiment"

-2) Name of the script:
+2) Name of the script: "statistic_of_epicardial_cells"
+in this script we normalize the number of epicardial cells with the median of the respective control and we calculate the Zscore and the robustZscore.
+After that we define the statical significance of treated cells against respective control by performing the Wilcoxon text with BH correction, name of the file: 2_wilcoxtest_pValues_green_Wide.csv

+3)